iauns/cpm-es-render/README.md

 cpm-es-render
 =============

 Entity system renderer.
 Utilities for managing OpenGL resources.
+Use in conjunction with cpm-entity-system.